Limitations for adaptive quantum state tomography in the presence of detector noise: Methods

 for all $\lambda_i\approx \lambda_j \approx 0$.
-Consequently, the prefactor $1/p^\alpha_\gamma$ compensates for this suppression, producing a new non-vanishing singular value in the Fisher information matrix.
+Consequently, the prefactor $1/p^\alpha_\gamma$ compensates for this suppression, producing a new nonvanishing singular value in the Fisher information matrix.
 This procedure can be repeated for multiple measurement operators $M_\gamma^\alpha$ until the Fisher information matrix becomes full rank.

 We can summarize the above discussion succinctly.
-To recover optimal asymptotic scaling, the measurement strategy must ensure that all singular values of the Fisher information matrix are non-vanishing.
-This is achieved by selecting measurement operators that are orthogonal to the eigenvectors associated with non-vanishing eigenvalues of the target state.
+To recover optimal asymptotic scaling, the measurement strategy must ensure that all singular values of the Fisher information matrix are nonvanishing.
+This is achieved by selecting measurement operators that are orthogonal to the eigenvectors associated with nonvanishing eigenvalues of the target state.
 In other words, one needs to find measurement operators of the form

 and the number of such measurement operators required for $n$-qubit states is given by \cite{Struchalin2018}